Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships named Varanger: Norway also had a whale catcher by the name Varanger, built Oslo 1881 - this vessel was in service in Iceland till 1911.
 According to the Finnmarks Fylkesrederi og Ruteselskap fleet list by Finn R. Hansen a steamer by this name was delivered in July-1876 from Trondheim mek.
 Verksted to Brodtkorpfirmaet i Vadsø & Vardø, 113 gt.
 Sold in March-1916 to Finmarkens Amtsrederi, Hammerfest, no name change.
 Damaged in Aug.-1916 by Hurtigruten's Hera, repaired.
 Ran aground near Nesseby in 1917.
 Rebuilt in May-1922.
 Lost on Nov.
 28 that year near Bugøynes, Sør-Varanger.
 Westfal-Larsen also had another tanker named Varanger, delivered in Febr.-1954 from Kockums, Malmö, 10 590 gt.
 Became Rougebrune of Monaco in 1968.
 Broken up in Spain 1976.
 A 3rd Varanger was delivered to this company in Nov.-1974, built at Kaldnes Mek.
 Verksted, Tønsberg, 21 284 gt, also a tanker.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), and misc. others for cross checking details - (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), and misc. others for cross checking details, some of which are named in the above narrative - (ref.
 My sources).
-The report from Lieutenant Gilbert L. Countryman was received from a visitor to my website.

 Be